mediafinger/qanda/README.markdown

 ### Dependencies

-* This app was developed and tested under `Ruby 2.5.0 and 2.5.1`.
-Other versions might or might not work with it.
+* This app was developed and tested under `Ruby 2.5.0` and later updated to `2.6.1`.
+Other versions might or might not work.
 * It uses `Rails 5.2` and needs a `Postgres database`, as the fulltext search relies on Postgres features.
 * Google authentication is done with `omniauth-google-oauth2` which depends on `omniauth`.
 * The configuration relies on the `dotenv-rails` gem.
 It was not tested in a Docker environment (but PRs are always welcome).